 Yes.
 Many large project finance mandates use a structured mix of debt and equity to balance repayment sustainability and ownership control.

-If the proposed debt–equity ratio exceeds internal policy norms, partial equity infusion can recalibrate capital balance and restore sanction viability.
+If the proposed debt–equity ratio exceeds internal policy norms (typically above 2:1 for standard term loans), partial equity infusion can recalibrate capital balance and restore sanction viability.
+A targeted 10–20% equity infusion can shift the ratio from objection zone to approval range without requiring full restructuring.

-If stress-tested DSCR falls near threshold levels, reducing debt quantum through equity participation improves repayment resilience and approval comfort.
+If stress-tested DSCR falls near threshold levels (1.15–1.25x adverse case), reducing debt quantum through equity participation improves repayment resilience and approval comfort.
+Banks evaluate the worst-case scenario — and marginal DSCR under stress is a common deferral trigger that equity can resolve.

-Where internal norms require higher promoter equity participation , structured investor infusion can meet capital requirements without over-leveraging the project.
+Where internal norms require higher promoter equity participation, structured investor infusion can meet capital requirements without over-leveraging the project.
+This is especially relevant when promoters have limited personal capacity but the project's fundamentals are strong — external equity fills the gap and unlocks the debt component.

-In some mandates, equity must precede debt to improve leverage optics.
-In others, conditional debt sanction strengthens investor confidence.
-Timing and proportion directly influence negotiation leverage.
+In some mandates, equity must precede debt to improve leverage optics and demonstrate capital commitment before bank engagement.
+In others, conditional debt sanction strengthens investor confidence by showing bank appetite.
+Timing and proportion directly influence negotiation leverage — and the wrong sequence can weaken the promoter's position with both lenders and investors.